zerospiel/docs/docs/template-vsphere.md

 ### Parameter list

-The following is the list of vSphere specific parameters, which are _required_ for successful cluster creation.
+The following is the list of vSphere specific parameters that are _required_ for successful cluster creation.

 | Parameter                             | Example                               | Description                                                     |